tmtsoftware/esw/docs/src/main/technical/apps/sequence-manager-app.md

 Start command supports following arguments:

+- `-p` : optional argument: port on which HTTP server will be bound.
+If a value is not provided, it will be randomly picked.
 - `-o` : Config file path which has mapping of sequencers and resources needed for different observing modes
 - `-l` : optional argument (true if config is to be read locally or false if from remote server) default value is false
 - `-a` : optional argument: agentPrefix on which Sequence Manager will be spawned, ex: ESW.agent1, IRIS.agent2 etc.